joefaith/targeted-projection-pursuit/README.md

 <img src="https://user-images.githubusercontent.com/17095065/230708116-28a063c3-f258-4b2e-a0b1-50c1e373e384.png" width="600">

 This classic example from the statistics literature, known as Anscombe's Quartet, shows why visualisation is important.
 It shows four data sets with the same aggregate statistics: same means and standard deviations in each dimension, same linear regression slopes and residuals.
-But when you graph them you can immediately see they should be treated very differently. #2 should be modelled with a quadratic. #3 and #4 need some outliers detected and maybe removed.
+But when you graph them you can immediately see they should be treated very differently, and only two of them should even be modelled with a linear regression at all.

 Similar problems can occur with machine learning problems, such as classification.
 Suppose we had a classification problem and our model was consistently generalising at 90% accuracy.
 Is this good?
 What should we do?
 It depends on the data.